-Spanish past tense conjugation is necessary for describing situations and events that have already happened.
+The past tense Spanish conjugation is necessary for describing situations and events that have already happened.
+Preterite endings are one of the basic building blocks of Spanish that are fundamental to any conversation.
 Once you learn these conjugations, you’ll be able to talk about so much more with friends and family!

-Next, we’re going to take your verb conjugation skills to an even higher level.
-This involves learning Spanish past tense conjugation, so that you aren’t restricted to only describing actions in the present tense.
+In this post, we’re going to take your verb conjugation skills to a higher level.
+This involves learning Spanish preterite conjugations so that you aren’t restricted to only describing actions that are happening in the here-and-now.

-It’s important to note that Spanish has two types of past tenses: the preterite and the imperfect.
-Here, we’ll start with Spanish preterite conjugations and review the imperfect in a future post.
+Before we dive in, it’s important to note that there are two types of the Spanish past tense conjugation: the preterite and the imperfect.
+Here, we’ll start with Spanish preterite conjugation and review the imperfect in a future post.

 The Spanish preterite tense is a way to express the past, and it breaks down verbs into five different endings.
-Keep reading to learn how to change a verb into its past tense form.
+Keep reading to learn how to change a verb into its past tense form by using preterite endings.

 Here is an example using the Spanish verb mirar (to watch).
 First, shave off the -ar ending.
 Then…